sanjay7178/cc-doc/content/en/docs/tutorials/customization.md

 ## Replace login template
 To replace the default login layout and styling, you can place your version in `./var/`.
 At startup `cc-backend` will check if `./var/login.tmpl` exist and use it instead of the built-in placeholder.
-You can use the default temaplte `web/templates/login.tmpl` as a blueprint.
+You can use the default template `web/templates/login.tmpl` as a blueprint.

 ## Replace logo